Please note: Call center hours expanded to open at 8:00 am EDT to better serve our clients.

 Roth IRA Conversions: What is a Backdoor Roth IRA?

-What is a Roth IRA Conversion?
+Understanding a Roth IRA Conversion

 Essentially, it is a process of converting cash and/or assets from a Traditional IRA, SEP IRA, 401(k) or other tax-deferred retirement plan to the tax-free environment of a Roth IRA.
-The deadline to complete a Roth conversion is December 31 of each tax year.

 Since Roth IRAs weren’t available until 1998, a Roth conversion is a strategy many individuals use to transition their existing tax-deferred retirement savings to tax-free savings in a Roth.